Martin-Mawien/alx-project-nexus-/README.md

-# Job Board Backend
+## Job Board Backend

-A production-ready backend system for managing job postings, categories, and applications.
+This is A production-ready backend system for managing job postings, categories, and applications.
 Built with Django REST Framework and PostgreSQL, it features role-based authentication, optimized queries, and Swagger/OpenAPI documentation.

 ## 🔒 Security